-Table A-3 Authentication

-Option Description Authentication information for server Displays or specifies the IP address or server name that the driver is associated with Authentication ID Specifies the DN of the LDAP account that the driver will use for authentication. € User ID Example: Administrator Authentication Context Specify the IP address or name of the LDAP server. or (a) Connection Information Remote Loader Connection Parameters Used only if the driver is connecting to the application through the Remote Loader.
-The parameter to enter is hostname=xxx.xxx.xxx port=xxxx or kmo=certificatename, when the host name is the IP address of the Host name □ Host name □ □ application server running the Remote Loader server and the port is the port the Remote Loader is listening on.
-The default port for the Remote Port Loader is 8090.
-Other parameters The ${\rm kmo}$ entry is optional.
+Authentication information for server: Displays or specifies the IP address or server name that the driver is associated with

+Authentication ID: Specifies the DN of the LDAP account that the driver will use for authentication.
+For example: Administrator

+Authentication Context: Specify the IP address or name of the LDAP server.

+Remote Loader Connection Parameter: Used only if the driver is connecting to the application through the Remote Loader.
+The parameter to enter is hostname=xxx.xxx.xxx port=xxxx kmo=certificatename, when the host name is the IP address of the application server running the Remote Loader server and the port is the port the Remote Loader is listening on.
+The default port for the Remote Loader is 8090.

+The kmo entry is optional.
 It is used only when an SSL connection exists between the Remote Loader and the Metadirectory engine.

+Example: hostname=10.0.0.1 port=8090 kmo=IDMCertificate

+Application Password: Specify the password for the user object listed in the Authentication ID field.

+Remote Loader Password: Used only if the driver is connecting to the application through the Remote Loader.
+The password is used to control access to the Remote Loader instance.
+It must be the same password specified during the configuration of the Remote Loader on the connected system.

-Other parameters Example: hostname=10.0.0.1 port=8090 kmo=IDMCertificate Driver Cache Limit (kilobytes) Specify the maximum event cache file size (in KB).
+Cache limit (KB): Specify the maximum event cache file size (in KB).
 If it is set to zero, the file size is unlimited.
-Or Cooks limit (MR) Olick Unlimited to set the file size to Unlimited in Designer.
-Cache limit (KB) Application Password Specify the password for the user object listed in the Authentication ID field. or Set Password ■ Remote Loader Password Used only if the driver is connecting to the application through the Remote Loader.
-The password is used to control access to the Remote or Loader instance.
-It must be the same password specified during the Set Password configuration of the Remote Loader on the connected system.
+Click Unlimited to set the file size to Unlimited in Designer.